 Start early, keep going

-We introduced the Skills Builder programme in grade 9 and held talks and program kick-off ceremonies for them to start the program.
-In addition, we have designed lesson plans for Chinese Language and Design and Technology for implementation in grade 9.
+In our first year we introduced the Skills Builder programme in grade 9 and held talks and program kick-off ceremonies for them to start the program.
+Now in our second year, we have expanded the programme to include secondary 1,2 and 3.

 Measure it

-We have measurement criteria in all of our classes.
+We have multiple ways to measure progress in all of our classes.
 For example, in the Chinese TSA Conversation module, we have set up two proficiency measures.
-In the D&T module, we have also set up measures to assess students' creativity and problem-solving skills.
-At the end of the semester, we created our own skills report card to allow students and teachers to test the skills of our students.
+In the D&T module, we have also set up measures to assess students' Creativity and Problem-Solving skills.
+At the end of the semester, our own skills report card allows students and teachers to test the skills of our students.
 These provide evidence not only for learning but also for future planning.
 Also, It provides a platform for teachers to pass information to each other.
+This year we also introduced a new platform ‘HoloTracker’ for teachers to effectively record the progress of their learners; more than 2830+ observations have been made so far.

 Focus tightly